 More information about chest tube placement or tube thoracostomy

-Chest tube placement is a very valuable medical procedure which a physician or midlevel provider may choose to use for a variety of reasons.
+Chest tube placement is a medical procedure which a physician or advanced practice provider may choose to perform for a variety of reasons.
 One common use for chest tube placement (or tube thoracostomy) is in cases where a patient has a collapsed lung.
 In this case, a physician inserts a chest tube between the patient’s ribs until it is in the pleural space adjacent to the collapsed lung.
 Suction is then applied to the chest tube so that the air in the pleural space can be sucked out allowing the collapsed lung to re-expand.
 You can learn more about the process for treating breathing issues by visiting our Needle Decompression Course page and our Tube Thoracostomy Course page.